 After breakfast, set out for St Andrews.
-Along the way, breathe in the sea air as you travel along the Eastern peninsula of Fife, previously home to monarchs for more than 500 years and is now teeming with rolling green farmland and delightful villages.
+Along the way, breathe in the sea air as you travel along the Eastern peninsula of Fife, previously home to monarchs for more than 500 years and now teeming with rolling green farmland and delightful villages.
 Here, you will stop in the charming fishing town of Crail.
-Later, retire to your luxurious five-star accommodation in St Andrews.
-This evening, choose your dining.
+This evening, we have something very special planned.

 Stay: Two Nights, Fairmont St AndrewsDaily :

 Today, embark on a fascinating walking discovery of St Andrews, taking in sights of the University of St Andrews and its beautiful grounds including colleges of St Mary’s and St Salvator’s, as well as the Museum of the University of St Andrews (MUSA).
 The rest of the day is at leisure for you to explore.
 Tonight, you might like to try the local dining scene.Daily :

 Stop by the incredible Cairngorms National Park in the heart of the Scottish Highlands.
 Within the park, a plethora of attractions can be found, including castles, wildlife and of course distilleries, where you will visit a local whiskey house for a tasting.
 Later, arrive in Inverness in time for dinner.

 Stay: Two Nights, Inverness, Ness Walk HotelDaily :